Althussen History, Family Crest & Coats of Arms

 Early History of the Althussen family

-Another 169 words (12 lines of text) covering the years 1556 and 1637 are included under the topic Early Althussen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Althussen research.
+Another 85 words (6 lines of text) covering the years 1556 and 1637 are included under the topic Early Althussen History in all our PDF Extended History products and printed products wherever possible.

 Althussen Spelling Variations